Christopher Taylor (politician)

-Christopher Taylor (born 1967) is an American attorney and politician who has served as the mayor of Ann Arbor, Michigan since 2014.
+Christopher Taylor (born 1967) is an American politician and attorney who has served as the 61st mayor of Ann Arbor, Michigan since 2014.
+A member of the Democratic Party, Taylor served from 2008 to 2014 as a member of the Ann Arbor City Council.

-Taylor received two bachelor's degree, a master's degree, and a law degree from the University of Michigan.
-He served on the boards of directors of various Ann Arbor non-profit organizations before being elected to public office.
-In 2008, Taylor was elected to Ann Arbor City Council as a Democrat, on which he served a total of three terms before announcing his mayoral campaign in 2013.
-After winning a highly contested Democratic primary in August 2014, he was elected Mayor of Ann Arbor on November 4, 2014, winning 84.21% of the vote as he easily defeated independent candidate Bryan Kelly.
+Taylor received two bachelor's degrees, a master's degree, and a Juris Doctor degree from the University of Michigan.
+Taylor worked as a corporate and commercial attorney before he was elected to the Ann Arbor City Council in 2008.
+He served a total of three terms before announcing his mayoral campaign in 2013.
+He was elected Mayor of Ann Arbor on November 4, 2014.
+He was re-elected for two more terms as mayor in 2018 and 2022.
+He ran for reelection in 2026, but was defeated in the primary by Washtenaw County commissioner Yousef Rabhi.

-Taylor's philosophy generally resembles that of his predecessor, John Hieftje, including his emphases on development, infrastructure, and the relationship between the city and the University of Michigan.
+As mayor, Taylor has placed an emphasis on environmental sustainability, infrastructure, and increasing housing density.
+During his tenure, Ann Arbor has developed an unarmed public safety response program, built thousands of new affordable housing units, developed a Sustainable Energy Utility, and enacted the A2Zero plan for community-wide carbon neutrality by 2030.